 Difference Between Arteries and Veins

 Blood vessels are part of the Circulatory system which includes arteries, and veins these are blood vessels that transport blood all over the body and capillaries.
 Arteries are blood vessels that transport well-oxygenated blood from the heart to different parts of the body whereas veins are the vessels that transport poorly oxygenated blood back to the heart.
-Both of these types of vessels are essential for adequate blood flow decreasing the delivery of oxygen and nutrients to the tissues and increasing the total removal of waste products from these tissues.
-A capsule of the broad concepts of arteries and veins is therefore crucial in comprehending the essence of circulatory systems and the significance of vascular health.
+Both of these types of vessels are essential for adequate blood flow, the delivery of oxygen and nutrients to the tissues and the removal of waste products from these tissues.
+An overview of arteries and veins is therefore important in understanding the concept of circulatory systems and the significance of vascular health.

 The structure of arteries and veins is described below: